 At the Ph.D. level it's all one program; students interested in applied mathematics should apply for the Ph.D. in mathematics.
 The department has a large group of faculty working in applied areas who can direct a thesis.

-Although January 10 is the official deadline for applications to our graduate program, we do consider late applications.
-We accept students in several stages through February and into the middle or even late March, until we have filled our quota.
-Please keep in mind, however, that during the busy application season it can take several weeks for the graduate school to process an application and send it to us.
+Although January 10 is the official deadline for applications to our graduate programs, we do consider late applications.
+We accept students in several stages through February and into the middle or even late March, and will continue to review applications until the incoming class has filled.
+Please keep in mind, however, that depending on the applicant pool in a given admission cycle we may fill our class early and so submitting an application before the priority deadline is recommended.

-All application materials must be submitted to the Graduate Admissions Office.
+All application materials must be submitted directly to the online application through the UMass Amherst Graduate School.
+We cannot accept materials sent directly from applicants.
 Without the application fee the Graduate Admissions Office will not process the application and will not forward the application to our department.
 The application fee must be paid at the time that the application is submitted.
-The application fee cannot be waived, except for U.S. citizens and permanent residents who qualify for a GRE Fee Reduction or qualify for Graduate School fee waivers through participation in certain academic programs.
+For information regarding the possibility of receiving a fee waiver or fee sponsorship, please review the How to Apply page.

 Examinations (GRE, TOEFL, TSE)

-Despite the impact of COVID-19, we require submission of a TOEFL (or other accepted English Proficiency Test) score.
+Despite the impact of COVID-19 on test administration, we require submission of a TOEFL (or other accepted English Proficiency Test) score.

-If ETS still considers the score valid, we will accept it.
 TOEFL scores expire within two years of the test date, and must be valid on the expected date you will enter the program.
+For details about sending in your TOEFL or other English Language Proficiency scores, please visit the International Applicants page.

 The University requires a minimum score of 80 on the iBT for all applications who are required to take the TOEFL.
 This is a University-wide policy, and the department cannot make exceptions.
 In fact, since our students will do a fair amount of teaching, we usually want TOEFL scores to be quite a bit better than the minimum.
 For additional information about the English Language Proficiency Requirement for international students, please visit the Graduate School's website here.

-Score reports should be sent to the University, report code 3917.
-There is no specific code for the Math/Stat department
+Score reports should be sent to the University of Massachusetts Amherst, school code 3917.
+There is no specific code for the Department of Mathematics and Statistics.

-International students must demonstrate proficiency in spoken English in order to be a TA.
-TOEFL scores are one way to evaluate a student's English speaking proficiency.
-Additionally, new incoming students may also be asked to complete the International Teaching Assistant (ITA) English proficiency screening test.
+International students must demonstrate proficiency in spoken English in order to be a Teaching Assistant (TA).
+In addition to the required English Proficiency Test scores, new international graduate students may also be asked to complete the International Teaching Assistant (ITA) English proficiency screening test depending on the scores received on their TOEFL or other English Proficiency exam.

 Recommendations and transcripts